 5. Not Staying Home This Year (or Next)

 Sometimes children (and their parents) simply want to celebrate in their own home.
 If this is the case in your household, listen to your children and be brave.
 Don’t feel guilty about wanting to change long standing traditions of traveling distances to visit relatives or friends.
 It is difficult to tell grandparents (maybe aunts and uncles as well) that you won’t be seeing them on the day that you usually celebrated.
-Yet, most relatives can make the adjustment.
+Most relatives can make the necessary adjustments.

 You can also switch it up—have grandparents visit you or start by alternating years you travel to visit them on a holiday.
 The holidays are a joyous time, but opting out of the holiday travel frenzy and staying home can bring the peace of mind you need.